[Smell-free] How to create CSS that doesn't smell like Bootstrap using Bootstrap 4

 Why would you do that?

-There may be some discussion about the structure of the finished HTML, but I think that is almost religious, so I won't go into that here.
+There's also the matter of the structure of the resulting HTML, but I consider that almost a matter of personal preference, so I won't touch on that here.

 In other words, if you can somehow master Bootstrap's distinctive layout and color scheme, you can use Bootstrap as a base and take advantage of convenient components such as the grid system, forms, and responsive layout, while still being able to be flexible in terms of design